daniel-julio-iglesias/microblog/docs/notes_microblog.md

  If you have one, then you just need to set the MAIL_SERVER, MAIL_PORT, MAIL_USE_TLS, MAIL_USERNAME and MAIL_PASSWORD environment variables for it.
 If you want a quick solution, you can use a Gmail account to send email, with the following settings:

+From chapter 7:
+Leave the debugging SMTP server running and go back to your first terminal and set export MAIL_SERVER=localhost and and MAIL_PORT=8025 in the environment (use set instead of export if you are using Microsoft Windows).
+Make sure the FLASK_DEBUG variable is set to 0 or not set at all, since the application will not send emails in debug mode.
+Run the application and trigger the SQLAlchemy error one more time to see how the terminal session running the fake email server shows an email with the full stack trace of the error.

 ```
 (venv) $ export MAIL_SERVER=smtp.googlemail.com